devopsInterviews/Interviews/README.md

 Now, the subtasks we want you to complete are:

 1. Write a Dockerfile that will create a docker image which runs the python script you wrote earlier.
 The Image should also have the flask module installed.
 2. Create a Jenkinsfile that builds this docker image, tags it and pushes it into dockerhub using the credentials you were given before.
-The tag should be python-script:latest.
+The tag should look like python-script:<BUILD_NYMBER>.
-3. Use this Jenkinsfile so this CI will happen on every push to this repo.
+3. Use this Jenkinsfile so run the job "my-job" on the Jenkins UI.
+The trigger can be by clicking the build now button.